seed-run/homepage/_docs/adding-a-build-spec.md

 #### Running Docker commands

 You'll need to enable Docker to use it in your build spec.
-Head over to our [chapter on running Docker commands]({% link _docs/docker-commands-in-your-builds.md %}) for further details.
+Head over to our [chapter on running Docker commands]({% link _docs/docker-commands-in-your-builds.md %}) on how to do this.